pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 ## Limits of Reduction Ratio

-As an ultimate limit, a reduction of twenty-five diameters of newsprint might&nbsp;{%- include pagebreak.html canvas=267 -%}&nbsp;conceivably become practical, but at such great reductions another consideration would have to be taken into account; namely, the amount of light that can be forced through a translucent film covered with
+As an ultimate limit, a reduction of twenty-five diameters of newsprint might {% include pagebreak.html canvas=267 %} conceivably become practical, but at such great reductions another consideration would have to be taken into account; namely, the amount of light that can be forced through a translucent film covered with